LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 of stages used.
 This quadratic expansion of the stability region enables the effective use of explicit methods for finding solutions efficiently.

-The SSP methods in ARKODE uses the following Shu and Osher representation of explicit RK methods:
+The SSPRK methods in ARKODE use the following Shu and Osher representation of explicit RK methods:

 .. math::
    z_1 &= y_n,\\